Buda Castle: tickets, tours, opening hours and more

 • Vienna Gate Square: it is located in the upper part of the Buda Castle district.
 Formerly it was the place where the market was held and today you can see a beautiful gate with a rich ornamentation.

 • Buda Labyrinth: one of the great attractions of the area is this labyrinth of caves and natural tunnels that cross much of the hill.
 In total, there are 4 kilometers of these tunnels, although only the first kilometer can be visited.
-Exhibitions and guided tours are held inside the tunnels.
+Inside there are exhibitions and guided tours.

 If you like contemporary history you should not miss a visit to the Museum of the Rock Hospital and Nuclear Bunker located in the tunnel system of the neighborhood.

-If you want to go to Buda Castle on your own there are several ways to get there.
-My recommendation is that, at least, you make the ascent or descent on foot to be able to walk calmly through the streets of the neighborhood.
-To do this, you can use one of the two main entrances to the Royal Palace.
+If you want to go up to the Buda Castle on your own, there are several ways to get there.
+My recommendation is that, at least, you make the ascent or descent on foot to be able to walk through the streets of the neighborhood at your leisure.
+To do this, you can use one of the two main entrances to the Royal Palace: